strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 # Key Skills

 *WIP UNDER CONSTRUCTION*

-But just make sure you get the Field Crafting skill to allow you to craft items during a raid.
+- Make sure you get the Field Crafting skill to allow you to craft items during a raid.
+- Avoid putting more than a single point into the following skills: [Slip and Slide, Sturdy Ankles](https://www.youtube.com/watch?v=L420VCCwlrw), [Effortless Roll, Calming Stroll](https://www.youtube.com/watch?v=GJ-7kL9Bc14).
+They really don't seem to do anything.

 # Tips